 The aquaculture industry in Shetland has two major components: finfish farms and the cultivation of shellfish.
-The aquaculture industry is a major component of the Shetland economy, worth £156.3 million in 201128.
-In 2017 it provided 414 full time equivalent jobs29.
+The aquaculture industry is a major component of the Shetland economy, worth £156.3 million in 201129.
+In 2019 it provided 285 full time and 37 irregular (including part time) jobs30.
 In addition, in 2013 it provided over 200 jobs in fish processing, marine engineering and transportation.
-Shetland is a major finfish producer, yielding over 23% of Scotland's farmed salmon in 201630.
+Shetland produced over 17% of Scotland's farmed salmon in 201931.
 In addition, small quantities of sea trout, cod and halibut have been produced in the past.
-Shellfish cultivation is dominated by mussel farming, with Shetland producing over 80% of Scotland's farmed mussels in 2017, supporting 69 full time and 39 part time/casual jobs31.
+Shellfish cultivation is dominated by mussel farming, with Shetland producing nearly 80% of Scotland's farmed mussels in 2019, supporting 58 full time and 31 part time/casual jobs32.